 No, at this time we are relying on our families and employees to accurately complete the health screening which requires a daily temperature check along with symptom and exposure review.
 As shared earlier, every family and employee will be signing a Health and Wellness Pledge that they will complete the daily health screening fully and honestly.
 Keeping our community safe and healthy is a shared responsibility.
 We do have thermometers available campus wide if needed.

 We are pleased to inform you that Health Room nurses are now certified contact tracers after completing training from Johns Hopkins University.
 As we first told you in July, we will notify our entire community of positive COVID-19 tests.
 This notification will occur when we know the individual was either on campus within 48 hours prior to the emergence of the first symptom; or if asymptomatic, within 48 hours prior to the date of the test.
 Additionally, smaller-group notifications will occur to anyone who shared a classroom space, bus, or athletic workout with the infected individual for more than 15 minutes during the applicable time window.
 And finally, Health Room nurses will perform confidential personal notifications to any individuals known to have had close contact with an infected individual while on campus.
-We are defining close contact as within 6 feet, for longer than 15 minutes, and not wearing a mask.
+We are defining close contact as within 6 feet, for longer than 15 minutes cumulatively within 24 hours, with or without a mask [Updated November 2020].

 We need to issue two more important reminders to our parents: If your student is seeking a COVID-19 test as a result of symptoms or possible exposure, they must remain off campus while waiting for the results (as directed by Ascend screenings); and our school notifications apply ONLY to time spent on campus.